-Technology that Enhances the Provision of Waiver Services

-a.
-Providers of direct waiver services can receive a 1x supplemental payment for technology related activities that strengthen & enhance waiver services.
+Supplemental Payments for Technology that Enhances the Provision of Waiver Services a.
+Providers of direct waiver services can receive a one-time supplemental payment for technology related activities that strengthen & enhance waiver services.

 This initiative is designed to enhance waiver services by: